lokosta01/sample-multi-modules/README.md

-this project shows a simple example of a multi-module architecture
+this project shows a simple example of a multi-module architecture with compose